psf/policies/docs/python.org/Privacy-Notice.md

 -   Biography
 -   Any other information relating to you (or other individuals) which you may provide to us

+We use analytics.python.org to aggregate traffic analytics.
+No personal information is collected.
+We self-host [Plausible Community Edition](https://plausible.io/docs/self-hosting) to collect some anonymous usage data for statistical purposes.
+The goal is to track overall trends in our website traffic, it is not to track individual visitors.
+All the data is in aggregate only.
+No personal data is collected.
+Data collected includes referral sources, top pages, visit duration, information from the devices (device type, operating system, country and browser) used during the visit and more.

 ## 2. USE OF THIRD PARTY SERVICES

 The PSF uses some third party services to assist with operating online services supporting <python.org>.
 Specifically, we use: